pivotal/docs-tap/scc/pre-built-image.md

   - Prebuilt image: label `apps.tanzu.vmware.com/workload-type: web` **and** `workload.spec.image` set

-Workloads that already work with the supply chains before Tanzu Application Platform v1.01.00 <!-- v1.1? -->
-continue to work with the same supply chain.
+Workloads that already work with the supply chains before Tanzu Application Platform v1.1 continue to work with the same supply chain.
 Workloads that bring a prebuilt container image must set `workload.spec.image`.

-## <a id="how-it-works"></a> How it works <!-- what is "it"? -->
+## <a id="how-it-works"></a> Understanding the supply chain for a prebuilt image

-An `ImageRepository` object is created to keep track of new images pushed under that name, making them available to further resources in the supply chain the final digest of the latest that is found. <!-- what does this mean? -->
+An `ImageRepository` object is created to keep track of new images pushed under that name.
+`ImageRepository` makes the image available to further resources in the supply chain, providing the final digest of the latest image.

-Whenever a new image is pushed with that image name, the `ImageRepository` object is detected.
-The image is then available to further resources by updating its `imagerepository.status.artifact.revision` with the absolute name of that image. <!-- does the user update this or does this happen automatically -->
+Whenever a new image is pushed to the workload's image location, the `ImageRepository` detects the change.
+The image is then available to further resources by updating its `imagerepository.status.artifact.revision` with an absolute reference to that image.

 For example, if you create a workload using an image named `hello-world`, tagged `tanzu-java-web-app` hosted under `ghcr.io` in the `kontinue`